 MCAT Strategy #3: Create a Solid Study Plan

 To start studying for the MCAT, we recommend trying an MCAT diagnostic test to help focus and refine your study plan.
-We recommend between 4-6 of intense MCAT studying.
-Create a detailed study plan for every week you spend studying for the MCAT, and implement proven MCAT study strategies.
+We recommend between 4-6 months of intense MCAT studying.
+Create a detailed study plan for every week you spend studying for the MCAT and implement proven MCAT study strategies.
 You may need to dedicate more time to subjects that aren’t your strong suit:

 “I focused on high-yield strategies [during my MCAT prep].
 I knew that because I didn’t come from a science background, that science subjects would require my greater focus.
 I worked with an in-person prep company in my hometown.” – Dr. Monica Taneja, MD, University of Maryland School of Medicine.

-The AAMC has several great practice resources for test-takers!
+The AAMC website has several great practice resources for test-takers!
 Once you have a general application timeline and MCAT study schedule nailed down, you’ll know when you should take the MCAT, too.

 MCAT Strategy #4: Seek Out Expert Help